-Saw this article in The Trade referencing Marshall Saffer (who used to be with FMC out of Toronto before it was swallowed up and became an “also ran” by a company who shall remain nameless) and we couldn’t agree more.
+Saw this article in The Trade referencing Marshall Saffer (who used to be with FMC out of Toronto before it was swallowed up and became an “also ran” by a company that shall remain nameless) and we couldn’t agree more.

 Read the article:

 Asset management firms often contain internal silos, with portfolio managers and trading desks using their own separate data to make decisions.
-That needs to change, according to Marshall Saffer, COO at technology and business consultancy firm MIK Fund Solutions.
+That needs to change, according to Marshall Saffer, COO of technology and business consultancy firm MIK Fund Solutions.

 Earlier this year, MIK Fund Solutions carried out research into the way US hedge funds use data.
 For Saffer, one of the key insights was that many of the internal systems at these firms, from accounting to risk systems and even trading desk tools such as algorithms, were not connected to each other.
 In addition, these systems were often overly focused on individual transactions, making it difficult to work out how they related to the company’s overall objective – generating alpha for clients.

-Command of information has always provided an advantage to portfolio managers that could use quant-driven insights to develop their investment strategies.
-But MIK Fund Solutions’ research suggests that much information currently available is underused.
+Command of information has always provided an advantage to portfolio managers who could use quant-driven insights to develop their investment strategies.
+However, MIK Fund Solutions’ research suggests that much information currently available is underused.
 The firm’s most recent paper, ‘Using Every Bit to Byte: Leveraging Data to Generate Alpha’, found that many fund managers never use the data resident in the firm to inform their strategy or investment decisions.
 The research concluded that the main problem was that there is often no mechanism for reconciling internal databases with external sources of information.

 “Communication between portfolio managers and trading desks needs to improve,” says Saffer.
-“Internal data on risk, accounting and historical performance should all become a part of portfolio manager decision making.
+“Internal data on risk, accounting, and historical performance should all become a part of portfolio manager decision-making.
 Both parties need to bring their data together and use it to generate alpha.”